 In a medium-sized mixing bowl with an electric mixer, whip the butter on high speed for approximately 10 minutes, or until the butter turns a light color and almost doubles in size.
 Set aside.

 In a double boiler, whisk the egg whites and sugar for 3-5 minutes, until the dissolves.
 Pour the mixture into a large bowl.
 With the electric mixer on high, whip the egg whites and sugar until they form stiff, glossy peaks.
-Turn the mixer to low speed and add the whipped butter, 2 T at a time.
+Turn the mixer to low speed and add the whipped butter, 2 T at a time, then the salt and vanilla.
 When all of the butter is incorporated, turn the mixer to high speed again and whip for 3-5 minutes.
 If the buttercream separates, don’t worry.
 Whip a little longer and it will cream up again.

 Note: This buttercream is best used the day it is made.
 However, it can be frozen and rewhipped after being brought back to room temperature.

 Recipe by Judith Weinstock